Johnson & Johnson has yet to settle its Invega lawsuits, so it’s impossible to say for sure what sort of relief plaintiffs might receive.

 Our firm is one of the largest personal injury firms in the country, with nearly 350 attorneys and a support staff of about 2,000.
 To date, we have recovered $5 billion for 200,000 clients.

-If you or a loved one has suffered side effects after taking Invega, please contact us.
+Our attorneys fight to hold pharmaceutical companies accountable when their negligence harms patients.
+If you or a loved one has suffered severe side effects after taking a medication, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.